therobot/infisical-opentofu-post/README.md

 With every requisite fulfilled we can move to the next section.

-## Configuring Infisical in your development machine and creating a new project.
+## Configuring Infisical in your development machine and creating a new project

 Now that you have registered an Infisical account we are going to configure it's CLI.
 Keep in ind the Infisical region selected in the previous step.